dwarvesf/brainery/consulting/case-study/the-development-journey-with-aharooms---vietnam-hospitality-growth-solutions.md

 **1. Efficient Business Operations**
 * Direct-booking Platform: Built as a Hotel-Shopify for different booking types.
 Chatbot-integration for end-to-end solutions.
-* Management Systems**:** Applying technology in building operations management, budgeting, and promotion applications.
+* Management Systems: Applying technology in building operations management, budgeting, and promotion applications.
 * The Property Management System (PMS): To manage bookings via different channels with front-office capabilities for room services management.
 * The Revenue Management System (RMS): To maximize sales and revenue.
 RMS works to evaluate and control revenue with the best cost efficiency.